AriFordsham/GHCWiki/commentary/compiler/seq-magic.md

 # Seq magic

 The innocent-looking `seq` operator causes all manner of mayhem in GHC.
 This page summarises the issues.
+See also discussion in Trac [\#5129](https://gitlab.haskell.org//ghc/ghc/issues/5129).

 ## The baseline position